 “You know who I am already, but in case you don’t, I’m Donald Trump.
 Billionaire businessman & the only person who knows how to fix the broken political system, create jobs, eliminate the National debt and defeat ISIS in a matter of no time.
 Trust me, I can do it!
 Let’s Make America Great Again!”

 Will Donald Trump deliver on his brand promises?
-This is something that remains to be seen, and can only be determind over the next four years.
-But we can all agree that we’ve seen first hand the power of brand clarity & consistency, and how it can make a seemingly impossible situation, a winning one.
+This is something that remains to be seen and can only be determined over the next four years.
+But we can all agree that we’ve seen firsthand the power of brand clarity & consistency and how it can make a seemingly impossible situation a winning one.